teamconclude/blueprints/README.md

 concluded (closed), but the information is still available in the Conclude Inbox.
 - A **parent channel** is the Slack channel that an activity originates from.
 This is the channel where the blueprint is installed.
+- An **initiator** is the user who creates the activity.

 Here's an example:
-- A company has installed the *incident* blueprint in *#ict-incidents*.
+- A company has installed the *incident* blueprint in *#incidents*.
-- An employee or contractor reports an incident with Conclude using `/c incident`.
+- An employee or contractor (initiator) reports an incident with Conclude using `/c incident`.
-- Conclude will create an incident *activity* in the #_ict-incidents-103 channel.
+- Conclude will create an incident *activity* in the #_incidents-103 channel.
-- \#ict-incidents is the parent channel and #_ict-incidents-103 is the activity channel.
+- \#incidents is the parent channel and #_incidents-103 is the activity channel.

 ## The Basic Blueprint